pytest-dev/pytest-django/docs/helpers.rst

 ``mailoutbox``
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-A clean mail outbox where Django emails are being sent to.
+A clean email outbox to which Django-generated emails are sent.

 Example
 """""""